nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoparticle-based:** Pertaining to technologies or formulations based on nanoparticles.

-### Expanded Definition and Usage\nCurcumin nanoparticles represent a significant advancement in the application of nanotechnology to medicine, particularly in enhancing the therapeutic potential of curcumin.
+### Expanded Definition and Usage:
+Curcumin nanoparticles represent a significant advancement in the application of nanotechnology to medicine, particularly in enhancing the therapeutic potential of curcumin.
 The nano-engineering of curcumin is critical because curcumin itself has low aqueous solubility and rapid metabolism, which limit its clinical use.
 By incorporating curcumin into nanoparticles, its bioavailability is drastically improved, allowing for more effective treatment regimens with lower doses and fewer side effects.
 These nanoparticles are integral in developing innovative therapies for complex diseases, providing new hope in areas where traditional delivery methods fall short.